 Paseo De La Princesa

 Within walking distance of my hotel was the Paseo De La Princesa.
 Which translated in English means, Princess Walk.
 This is a restored walkway where you can sightsee historic buildings, sculptures, and view the San Juan Bay.
 Along the Paseo De La Princesa you can find a promenade that hosts an artisan market, I was walking thru right as most of them were setting up their booth for the day.
 If you are looking for a nice stroll thru Old San Juan then walk thru the Paseo De La Princesa.
-You can read more about the Paseo De La Princesa in a future blog post.

 As I was walking around I came across El Totem Telurico.
 A huge totem pole in the middle of a plaza.
 It was designed by a Puerto Rican artist James Suarez.
 He made el totem with clay from across the americas.
 The totem is 40 feet tall.
 The plaza where El Totem Telurico stands was created in honor of 500 year anniversary of the discovery of Puerto Rico

 There is so much to see and do in San Juan, Puerto Rico.
 I throughly enjoyed this trip.
 It was a great way to start off the year and spend my birthday.
 I can’t wait to go back and explore more of the island.
-I vlogged bits and pieces of my trip while I was there.
+I vlogged bits and pieces of my trip while I was in San Juan.
 You can experience San Juan Puerto Rico for yourself in the video below.

 Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel here so you can see the next video that I will be posting.
 I hope you enjoyed reading this blog post.
 If you have any questions please comment down below.